lukejpreston/xunit-viewer/README.md

 * add a repl
 * meta data for slack
-* publish to npm
 * make better stub data
 * better error handling
 * junit viewer to use this instead
 * set up something which will parse in browser
-* clean everything and wrote some more tests
+* clean everything and write some more tests